Lake County Oct 12, 2026

 Key findings

-• Meeting timing: The session is scheduled for October 12, 2026, consistent with the second Monday policy.
+• Meeting date: The targeted session is a regular school board meeting scheduled for October 12, 2026.

 Questions worth asking